-The Psychology of Child and Adolescent Development
+GSPY 6823 The Psychology of Child and Adolescent Development

-Prerequisite: an undergraduate course in developmental psychology or equivalent the Practice of School Psychology
+Prerequisite: an undergraduate course in developmental psychology or equivalent

 A critical review of child and adolescent development.
 Examination and analysis of various theories and research on aspects of development incorporating an analysis of how the interaction between individuals, family, school and society fosters development.
 Applications to the educational environment will be examined.